awslabs/amazon-sagemaker-inference-client/README.md

 Record this URL.

 **Note:** This command can take some time.
-It will create an S3 bucket with a secure CloudFront distribution to publicly host the client side application.
+It will create an S3 bucket with a secure CloudFront distribution to publicly host the client-side application.
 For the backend, AWS Amplify will create and deploy the Lambda and create an Amazon API gateway and configure the required integrations between the them.

 ## Updating the hosting environment or application code
 If in the future you choose to update the hosting environment with any of the many additional features of AWS Amplify such as Analytics, Notifications, PubSubs or Storage all you need to do is then apply the ```amplify push`` command.
 This will update the hosted services without updating the application front end content.

 If you update the application front end code and want to synchronized that and the hosted environment apply the ```amplify publish``` command.

-A quick tip, if as in this case you are hosting the content via an Amazon CloudFront distribution then include the ‘-c’ switch to force an invalidation of the CDN cache to ensure your new content is presented to the Internet such as: ```amplify publish -c```
+A quick tip, if as in this case you are hosting the content via an Amazon CloudFront distribution, then include the ‘-c’ switch to force an invalidation of the CDN cache to ensure your new content is presented to the Internet such as: ```amplify publish -c```

 ## Accessing the Web Application.
 On completion of the above sections, the web client will be hosted at an Amazon CloudFront URL that was shown in the previous output.
 If you missed it just enter `amplify status` and look for the CloudFront distribution URL again.

 **Open the Amazon CloudFront URL in a browser and enter into the UI:**
 1. **Region:** The AWS region the Endpoint is hosted,
-1. **Endpoint name:** The Amazon SageMaker Endpoint to send the image for inference.
+1. **Endpoint name:** The Amazon Sagemaker Endpoint to send the image for inference.
   * This list will be auto populated from the active Sagemaker Endpoints in the selected region.
 1. **Inference Labels:** Add the inference labels / classes that the model was trained on, these are just for display.
   * In the example model add four classes: **car, van, ute, truck**